unifiedjs/unified/readme.md

 ## Description

 **unified** is an interface for processing text using syntax trees.
-Syntax trees are a representation understandable to programs.
+Syntax trees are a representation of text understandable to programs.
 Those programs, called [*plugin*][plugin]s, take these trees and inspect and modify them.
 To get to the syntax tree from text, there is a [*parser*][parser].